cooljasonmelton/paperclips-fe/README.md

 TO DO LIST:

-- figure out and g resources for back end
 - - models: user, entry, prompts
 - - set up serializers or routes?
 - set up log in / sign up functionality